casterbn/QtCompile/library/009-Misc/003-Current failures.md

 # Build Failures about the original packages

-## Qt 4.8 can't be built using VS2017/2019

-I'll do when I have time.

-## Qt Webkit 4.8 can't be built using VS2015/VS2017/VS2019

-I'll do when I have time.

-## Qt 5.6/5.9 can't be built using VS2019

-I won't do the modifications.

-## Qt WebEngine 5.6 can't be built using VS2017/VS2019

-I won't do the modifications.

 ## Qt 5.12 wasm builds can't built with OpenSSL

 Both `qsslsocket_opensslpre11.cpp` and `qsslsocket_openssl11.cpp` includes `qlibrary.h` which is not usable in wasm platform.